trello-archive/node-coffee-cache/README.md

 # coffee-cache

 Caches the contents of required CoffeeScript files so that they are not recompiled to help improve startup time.
+Requires CoffeeScript installed at version 1.7 or higher.

 ## What it does